-Refunds are dispersed by the issuance of a check from the Business Office or through a third party provider, Higher One.
-Students will receive a card from Higher One at which time they will have to log in to https://swtexas.higheroneaccount.com/ to choose their preferred method for receiving funds, checking/savings account, a check or Higher One account.
-Students will be charged a fee to replace a lost Higher One card of \$20.00.
+Refunds are dispersed by the issuance of a check from the Business Office or through a third party provider, BankMobile.
+Students will receive a kit from BankMobile at which time they will have to log in to BankMobileVive or BankMobile Refund selection to choose their preferred method for receiving funds, checking/savings account, a check or BankMobile account.
+Students will be charged a fee to replace a lost BankMobile card of \$20.00.